Frugality is not about saving money.

 QUESTION THREE – WHERE ECONOMISTS GET IT OH SO WRONG

-Just say your best friend asks you out to a festival, and it’s going to cost you $100.
+Just say your best friend asks you to a music festival, and it’s going to cost you $100.

 And then your boss calls and offers you a day of overtime on the same day (because isn’t that how it always works?!) and you’ll earn an extra $100.